 TRACK Workshop: The Corporate Environmental Sustainability Journey

-The purpose of this course is for the participants to understand what CSR (corporate social responsibility – specifically the environmental aspect) is, why it’s important and how it has evolved over the last decade.
+The purpose of this course is for the participants to understand what CSR (corporate social responsibility – specifically the environmental aspect).
 Additionally, we will present the financial advantage of companies that embrace environmental sustainability and how to incorporate the principles and tools into your company processes.

 • Adapt available tools, techniques, templates to your business processes to improve CSR level Key Takeaways

 • Participants will learn where they (their company) are today using a Sustainability Maturity Model assessment tool

 • Participants will take away an understanding of how to advance within the Maturity Model.

 • Participants will have access to tools, templates, processes to implement to improve their sustainability maturity standing – a real “how-to” get where they’re going.

 - Creating and Capturing Value Through Sustainability: The Sustainable Value Analysis Tool